PBento96/portfollio/FizzBuzz/README.txt

 +++++++++++++++++++ DONE ++++++++++++++++++++

+13/04/2023
+    - c++
+        - first working version complete

 05/04/2023
-    - python version
+    - python
         - added handling for negative numbers

     - c++
         -started work on c++ version

 31/03/2023
-    - python version
+    - python
         - improved readability
         - fixed exit after game end
         - improved formatting

 30/03/2023
-    - python version
+    - python
-        - working version complete
+        - first working version complete

 ++++++++++++++++++ TO DO ++++++++++++++++++++

-- finish rewriting in c++
+- polish c++ version
 - code a competitive version where you play against the computer
-- write it in other languages!
+- write it in more languages!